stackbitsales/twin-cities-makeup-0e0bd/content/pages/blog/could-not-have-wished-for-better.md

   glamorous.
-Whats more, they lasted extremely well (10.21 to 12.4) when I visited for a fill (I wanted to enjoy having them for the holidays) I’m pretty much obsessed now.Thank you again Lisa and Team for making me and my bridal party feel so beautiful and relaxed on such a special day!"M. Sorenson Oct 25th 2014
+Whats more, they lasted extremely well (10.21 to 12.4) when I visited for a fill (I wanted to enjoy having them for the holidays) I’m pretty much obsessed now.Thank you again Lisa and Team for making me and my bridal party feel so beautiful and relaxed on such a special day!" –M. Sorenson Oct 25th 2014
 bottomSections: []
 layout: PostLayout